hlagagoalga/CoinStats/index.md

 # CoinStats Cryptocurrenty Platform
 Coin Stats is a comprehensive data hub, which enables cryptocurrency traders to manage portfolios, simulate long and short term hold gains based on coin-specific time series LSTM models (machine learning), benefit from sophisticated charts such as MACD and Bollinger Band that are built on real-time multi exchange data.
 Our mission is to provide all-in-one data and machine learning solution on crypto-currencies for the growing trader base.

-You can use the [editor on GitHub](https://github.com/kashkalik/coinstats/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 ## Team Members

 ### Arman Uygur